What is a Bid Bond in Idaho?

 There is a possibility that your application will be denied so you should look into the requirements before applying.

-If you are planning to obtain a Surety Bid Bond, make sure that you actually know what it can offer.
-It's not easy to apply for it, but if you understand more concerning this, it will likely be a bit easier to be accepted.
+If you are planning to obtain a bid bond, make sure that you know what it can offer.
+It's not easy to apply for it, but if you understand more concerning this, it will likely be easier to get approved.